raistra/COVID19-Analysis/README.md

 - Dropping duplicate rows/missing values
 - Detecting outliers
 - Merging data sets
-- Filtering the data set per month
+- Sorting the data set per month

 ## Summary of Findings
 - Initial analysis indicates the relationship between number of daily positive cases of Covid-19 and the mobility variables are not linear.
 The relationship between the response variable and the independent variable has a negative correlation, therefore it can be said that when the number of daily positive cases of Covid-19 has decreased, the mobility of the Indonesian people tends to increase.